Pair of hands holding a ball of unshaped clay.

 Many of my writing projects are confidential internal documents, but here are a few that are out in the world that I’m happy to share.

-Canadian Blood Services: Annual Report to Financial Donors 2020–2021
+Canadian Blood Services: Philanthropy Report 2024–2025

 This annual report highlights how financial gifts supported Canadian Blood Services’ lifesaving programs and research and innovation activities.

-Illustration by Drew Shannon
+Illustration by Catherine Chan

 Fictional representation of neurons.